ArctosDB/documentation-wiki/_documentation/places.markdown

 Places are described in Arctos using, independently, both coordinate and descriptive data.
 This is often conflicting.
-For example, the map below is of a “New Mexico” specimen that also maps to Colorado, Utah, and Arizona.
+For example, the map below is of a "New Mexico" specimen that also maps to Colorado, Utah, and Arizona.

 <img src="../images/classic-uploads/2011/09/screen-shot-2011-09-19-at-12-54-01-pm.png"  width="535" height="414"